ul-gh/bms_gateway/README.md

 This file must be edited to suit application details.

+Normal mode of operation is we push BMS state update to the connected inverters as soon as it is available (from all connected BMSes), optionally introducing a delay if SYNC_INTERVAL is set > 0.0 in config.

+If SEND_SYNC_ACTIVATED is set in config, instead of push mode, we wait for an inverter sync/acqknowledge-telegram (CAN-ID 0x305, data 8x 0x00) before sending the state update.

+This will also enable a periodic task sending an outgoing sync telegram periodically to initially and repeatedly trigger the cycle.

 Hardware interfaces are e.g. using the Raspberry Pi and a multiple-CAN-bus-interface:

 ![RPi Multiple Isolated CAN-Bus HAT image](doc/multiple_can_hat.jpg "RPi Multiple Isolated CAN-Bus HAT")